quru/qis/doc/install.md

 ### With systemd

-On recent systems such as CentOS 7 that use systemd, system limits are controlled at the service level.
+On systems such as CentOS 7 that use systemd, system limits are controlled at the service level.
 Do not edit the main service file, instead install a service override file to raise the limits: